Best Way to Grip a Golf Club – For Left Handed and Right Handed

 4. Use an offset swing:

-One way left-handed golfers can increase their accuracy while swinging is by using an offset swing.
-This means that you’ll start your backswing closer to the ground than normal, then raise your club up into position before striking the ball.
+Finally, consider using an offset swing.
+This means starting your backswing closer to the ground than normal, then raising your club up into position before striking the ball.
+It’s a bit like a slingshot – you’re building up tension and then releasing it for maximum impact.

 Right Hand

-1. Keeping your left hand properly placed on the golf grip, place the golf grip across the base of the fingers of the right hand.
+- First, with your left hand already in place on the golf grip, lay the grip across the base of the fingers of your right hand.
+It’s like shaking hands with the club – firm, but friendly.

 Tips from Professional Right-Handed Golf Players